banksiaglobal/MyYearOfHealth/README.md

 - HarbourFHIR.Goal

 !["SQL Management Portal"](/data/image/fhir.png)

 ### Locations

-The application backend is available at http://localhost:32783/ [](http://localhost:32783/)
+The application backend is available at [IRIS Management Portal](http://localhost:32783/csp/sys/%25CSP.Portal.Home.zen)

-The application frontend is available at http://localhost:4200/ [](http://localhost:32783/)
+The application frontend is available at  [](http://localhost:4200/)

 ### Use of API